-- Chance, Paul (2013).
-Learning and Behavior (7th Edition).
-Wadsworth Publishing.
-If you choose to use an older version of the text book, you are responsible for figuring out any differences.
-The lectures, activities and exams are based on the 7th edition. - Additional readings, pod casts and videos posted on Sakai throughout the semester. - You will also be required to bring paper and pen for some in class participation activities. - Technology: - o Sakai will be used to post details for additional reading assignments and paper topics.
+- Additional primary literature readings, pod casts and videos will be posted on Sakai throughout the semester. - You will also be required to bring paper and pen for some in class participation activities. - Technology: - o Sakai will be used to post details for additional reading assignments and paper topics.
 As schedules for topics we are covering are updated, the syllabus in Sakai will be updated. - Poll Everywhere will be used to keep track of some participation credit.
 NOTE: EVEN IF YOU HAVE REGISTERED PREVIOUSLY- YOU NEED TO RE-DO IT.
-UNC HAS NEW POLICIES/GUIDELINES THIS SEMESTER!
-GO TO: poll.unc.edu
+UNC HAS NEW POLICIES/GUIDELINES Class Structure